-Narrowing down the 10 best ski resorts in Colorado is always going to be a subjective endeavour and really based on what you're looking for in a ski vacation.
-It can also be a bit overwhelming, so make sure you check out our overview of the area.
-That said, I consulted our writers who have skied most, if not all, of the resorts in Colorado to come up with a list of ten ski areas which are definitely worth visiting.
-But just because it's on our list doesn't mean it's all sunshine and snow - we've weighed up the good along with the bad so that you can decide which resort would be the best fit for you!
+Narrowing down the 10 best Colorado ski resorts is a subjective endeavour and really based on what you're looking for in a ski vacation.
+That said, our writers who have skied most, if not all, of the resorts in Colorado have come up with a list of ten ski areas which are definitely worth visiting!

 - One of the earliest resorts to open supported by extensive snowmaking